Jawny-E/MiniArduino/ElectronicDice/README.md

 - The code is not made to be perfect!
 It uses delays and has repeating segments, this is mostly because I found it readable when I made it
 - The code has some functions that are dependent on each other, yeah this is unfortunate af.
 I hope however that the names and descriptions are enough to figure out what does what.
 - If you want to use the project the main "changeables" are at the top of the code
+- The code still includes some serial.print statements where I found them most useful.
+For now it prints the switch-case state and then the result of the dice roll (each number separate).
+This should make it fairly easy to find any wiring issues with the displays.
+- If you want to use Common Cathode displays instead of Common Anode -> invert all the numbers in the segCode matrix
 ## Wire Diagram of Project
 <img width="597" alt="Skjermbilde 2023-10-19 212329" src="https://github.com/Jawny-E/MiniArduino/assets/94108006/427684be-fb3e-4035-9e72-9959f49fa675">